CEA research helps ensure sound rates

 Day 2 consisted of roundtable discussions to identify potential themes and topics for future CEA research projects.

-Agenda, Attendee List and Presentations to learn more.
+See the Agenda, Attendee List and Presentations to learn more.

 South Napa Study